corda/corda-solutions/docs/source/corda-modelling-notation/overview/overview-privacy.rst

 ========================
-Modelling Privacy in CMN
+Modelling Privacy in CDL
 ========================

-The Modelling Privacy in CMN section considers how to represent and reason about Privacy in CorDapps and Corda Networks.
+The Modelling Privacy in CDL section considers how to represent and reason about Privacy in CorDapps and Corda Networks.